AAXwL/WooHooSchedule-APP/README.md

 2. Track scheduled events
 3. Visual completion (Completion for todo list)
 4. A solid base for adding creative extensions
-5. Data visualization (deadline date, #of completed and rest,)
+5. Data visualization (deadline date, #of completed and rest)
 6. Free app without any advertisements and costs!

 # MVVM diagram